-Mary's Place by the Sea will re-open its doors to a limited number of day guests beginning on Tuesday, October 6th.
+Mary's Place by the Sea is now welcoming a limited number of day guests.
 The following protocols have been put in place for the health and safety of our guests.
 For those who are unable to visit our home at this time, Mary's Place continues to offer virtual services daily.
 If you are interested in learning more about virtual services, please email firstname.lastname@example.org

 Reopening Protocol for Guests